 The life of Jesus is a great place to start.
 The life of this one man has resonated throughout history like a sonic boom, and is accounted for in the four books Matthew, Mark, Luke and John.
 The remainder of the books of the New Testament are accounts and letters between church leaders as the early church grew, and are great resources for reflecting on the history of the church over time as well as considering our own current church.

 The creation story starts in Genesis, and from there the Bible moves into an account of early history.
-To read more about how the Bible is organized, watch the video below, and look over our outlines of the Old Testament or the New Testament.
+To find out more about how the Bible is organized, watch the video below.